xfoa/spud/docs/encryption.md

 The encryption layer does **not** protect against:
 * A compromised server (it sees decrypted events).
-* A malicious client connecting to a legitimate server (authorization is a separate, not-yet-implemented layer).
+* A malicious client connecting to a legitimate server (mitigated by the optional challenge-response authentication layer).
 * Traffic analysis (packet sizes and timing are not padded or obfuscated).

 ## Overview